Dvpsadmin/performance-dashboard/README.md

 That will create a file `available.md` with all the metrics each group or tag has<sup>[1](#myfootnote1)</sup>.

-That file will look like something like this.
-From here you can see what metrics you find interesting and then go on and copy the metrickey to each metrics in `conf.yml`
+That file will look something like this.
+From here you can see what metrics you find interesting and then go on and copy the `metrickey` to each metrics in `conf.yml`
 ```
     # Available metrics for all your groups